Do you need help with administrative procedures? We can help you prepare documents, review the authority’s procedure or defend against a decision.

 We will guide you through the administrative procedure and protect your rights

 Do you need help with an application for entry into the Land Registry, obtaining a trade licence or dealing with any other requirement and are facing administrative proceedings?
-We will help you with the preparation of the documents, explain what is ahead of you and make sure that everything goes legally without a single problem.
+We will help you with the preparation of the documents, explain what is ahead of you and make sure that legally everything goes without a single problem.